rxappdev/RememberWindowPositions/README.md

 - All except blacklisted applications (Default)
 - Only whitelisted applications (Recommended)

+There are lots of other settings that let you control exactly how and when to restore windows to their previous state.

 ## How it works

 1. When the last window of an application is closed, the properties of all windows that were closed within the past second are saved.
 To save all windows for a browser, simply "Quit" it from the application menu so that all windows are closed at once.